xerolinux/XeroHub/content/posts/stremio-tool/index.md

 ---
 ### What is Stremio?

 Stremio is a one-stop hub for video content aggregation.
-Discover, organize and watch video from all kind of sources on any device that you own.
+Discover, organize and watch video from all kinds of sources on any device that you own.
 Movies, TV shows, series, live television or web channels like YouTube and Twitch.tv – you can find all this on Stremio.

 Features